Berkeley High graduate who helped ISIS has sentence cut in half, will be released this year

 Judge Charles Breyer, who originally sentenced Alhaggagi to 188 months on terrorism and other charges, reduced that time to 81 months last week.
 The Court of Appeals for the Ninth Circuit had ordered Breyer in October 2020 to vacate the original sentence and consider a new one since there was no proof that Alhaggagi had intended for the social media accounts to be used in acts of terrorism.

 Judge Breyer “correctly found that the enhancement did not apply,” said August Gugelmann, one of Alhaggagi’s attorneys.
-“Judge Breyer commented that he understood that Amer was reckless, but he had not been radicalized.”
+“Judge Breyer commented that he “was not radicalized or operational or a jihadist but that his words were dangerous because of the effect they might have on other people.”

 That is a huge shift from Alhaggagi’s February 2019 sentencing when Breyer called the Yemeni American dangerous to the public, so much so that he should be incarcerated for a long period of time.

-The reduced sentence means that Alhaggagai may be released from federal custody in seven months or so, said Gugelmann.
+The reduced sentence means that Alhaggagi may be released from federal custody in seven months or so, said Gugelmann.
 He was previously scheduled to remain in prison until May 2030.
-Alhaggagi is currently incarcerated at FCI Mendota, in Fresno County.
-But Breyer recommended he be moved to a halfway house to ease his transition back into the world and the Bureau of Prisons often listens to the suggestions of federal judges, said Gugelmann.
+Alhaggagi is currently incarcerated at FCI Mendota in Fresno County.
+But Breyer recommended he be moved to a halfway house to ease his transition back into the world, and the Bureau of Prisons often listens to the suggestions of federal judges, said Gugelmann.

 “Mr. Alhaggagi was a cereal box ISIS expert who cobbled together enough in his online pseudo-studies to sound knowledgeable,” his attorneys wrote in a sentencing document presented to the court.
 “He was a prodigious talker who did not think about the consequences of what he was saying.
 What he wanted was amusement, to provoke outrage and poke fun at people’s sincerely held beliefs, especially if they were religious beliefs.
 He was amazed that he got the seemingly rapt attention of the online users, among them one who turned out to be the CHS [confidential informant].
 He played to this audience by coming up with ever more outrageous claims.”